GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-production-ready.md

 ## 20x Speed Improvement

-The first version of Graphene had some **severe speed issues** when performed against quite large datasets (100k+ elements).
+The first version of Graphene had some **speed issues** when returning large datasets (100k+ elements).

 By removing unnecessary abstractions, resolution wrappers and adding